 Donations total around 90,000 euros to date.
 Contributions have been received from members of the University, other private individuals, businesses, and foundations.
 We would like to sincerely thank the donors for their commitment

 If you would like a certificate of donation, please include the following details when making your transfer: First name, last name, postal address or email address.
 Donation receipts (donation certificates) are not issued for cash donations of up to 200 euros.
 A cash deposit receipt or a booking confirmation from the bank is sufficient for submission to the tax office.

 Donations will be transferred directly to an account set up by the University from which payments will be made to provide bridge money and scholarships for Ukrainian researchers and students.
-It is also planned to use donations to reimburse fees for German courses.
-A basic level of funding will be provided by the University.
+Students and applicants can also request reimbursement for urgent needs directly related to studies.

 If you have any questions, please contact staff at TU Berlin's Department of International Affairs at ukraine(at)tu-berlin.de.